-- 1 Yes, she had been practising for months.

-- 2 Yes, she has been practising for months.

-- 3 Yes, she was practising for months.

-6 PRACTISE In your notebook, complete the sentences with the correct past tense form of the verbs in brackets.

-- 1 (Colin / decide) which team he (want) to play for before he was drafted? - 2 Jamie (go) to the rink, (put) on his skates and (start) his warm-up routine. - 3 Dennis (try) to join the team three times before he was accepted. - 4 Strangely, I (think) about Casey when she (call) me with her news. - 5 (Mia / ski) for a long time before she decided to compete? - 6 The fans (cheer) as the players came onto the pitch. - 7 Judy (swim) all morning, so she was very tired when she came to class. - 8 (you / watch) a match when the phone (ring)? - 9 | (never / hear) of any famous cricket players until Sachin Tendulkar visited the US.

-7) In your notebook, translate the sentences into English.

-- 1 Oni nigdy przed wizytą w Anglii nie widzieli meczu krykieta. - 2 Lara biegała tylko rok, a już wygrała swój pierwszy wyścig. - 3 Tina przyjechała do Szwajcarii, pojechała samochodem do ośrodka narciarskiego i od razu rozpoczęła trening. - 4 Oglądaliśmy mecz piłki nożnej w TV, kiedy zabrakło (go out) prądu. - 5 Całe życie podziwiałem Usaina Bolta, toteż spotkanie z nim było zaszczytem. - 6 Kiedy Ted biegł szybko, przewrócił się, ale i tak dobiegł do mety jako drugi. - 7 Jak długo trenowałaś, zanim nauczyłaś się tej sztuczki?

-8 NOW YOU DO IT Work in pairs.
+- 1 Yes, she had been practising for months. - 2 Yes, she has been practising for months. - 3 Yes, she was practising for months. - 6 PRACTISE In your notebook, complete the sentences with the correct past tense form of the verbs in brackets. - Had Colin decided (Colin / decide) which team he wanted (want) to play for before he was drafted? - Jamie went (go) to the rink, put (put) on his skates and started (start) his warm-up routine. - Dennis had tried (try) to join the team three times before he was accepted. - Strangely, I was thinking (think) about Casey when she called (call) me with her news. - Had Mia been skiing (Mia' / ski) for a long time before she decided to compete? - The fans were cheering (cheer) as the players came onto the nitch. - Judy had been swimming (swim) all morning, so she was very tired when she came to class. - Were you watching (you / watch) a match when the phone rang - I had never heard (never / hear) of any famous cricket players until Sachin Tendulkar visited the US. - 7) In your notebook, translate the sentences into English. - 1 Oni nigdy przed wizytą w Anglii nie widzieli meczu krykieta.
+They had never seen a cricket match before they visited England. - Lara biegała tylko rok, a już wygrała swój pierwszy wyścig.
+Lara had only been running for a year when she won her first race. - Tina przyjechała do Szwajcarii, pojechała samochodem do ośrodka narciarskiego i od razu rozpoczęła trening.
+Tina arrived in Switzerland, drove to the ski resort and began training immediately. - 4 Oglądaliśmy mecz piłki nożnej w TV, kiedy zabrakło (go out) pradu. - We were watching a football match on TV when the power went out. - 5 Całe życie podziwiałem Usaina Bolta, toteż spotkanie z nim było zaszczytem.
+I had admired Usain Bolt all my life, so it was an honour to meet him. - 6 Kiedy Ted biegł szybko, przewrócił się, ale i tak dobiegł do mety jako drugi.
+Ted was running very fast when he fell down, but he still came in second in the race. - 7 Jak długo trenowałaś, zanim nauczyłaś się tej sztuczki?
+How long had you been practising before you learned that trick? - 8 NOW YOU DO IT Work in pairs.
 Speculate about the following pictures.
 What had been happening before?
 What happened?
 What was the result?
+Suggested answers: p168